EliasVansteenkiste/mother_template/README.md

 python test.py \<valid/test\> \<config name\>

 ## Warning
-As this is a template project, it is not debugged and not able to run config files yet, because app specific config files/data iterators should be written before training/testing models.
+As this is a template project, it is not debugged and not able to run config files yet.
+You need to write the trainer and tester.
+App specific config files/data iterators should be written before training/testing models.